Skip to content

 Location: Highlands

-The Golden Eagle, revered worldwide and one of Scotland’s top predators.
-There are two types of eagle in Scotland, the iconic golden and the slightly larger white-tailed (sea) eagle.
-With a wingspan of over 2m these eagles are a humbling sight over the hills or coast of Scotland.
+The golden eagle is revered worldwide and one of Scotland’s top predators.
+There are two types of eagle in Scotland, the iconic golden and the slightly larger white-tailed ("sea") eagle.
+With a wingspan of over 2m, these eagles are a humbling sight over the hills or coast of Scotland.

-The Golden Eagle is a fearsome predator, they mainly hunt rabbits and mountain hares.
-Golden Eagles are also known to hunt young deer, foxes and large birds.
+The golden eagle is a fearsome predator, mainly hunting rabbits and mountain hares but they have been known to hunt young deer, foxes and large birds too.

-Golden Eagles are a rare sight, but can sometimes be spotted in the mountains and moorlands around Scotland.
-These birds have huge territories and there are no particular hotspots for viewing eagles, their nests are closely guarded secrets.
+Golden eagles are a rare sight, but can sometimes be spotted in the mountains and moorlands around Scotland.
+These birds have huge territories and there are no particular hot-spots for viewing them as their nests are closely guarded secrets.
 But if you keep your eyes peeled to the sky on your next outing to the highlands you may spot these magnificent creatures in remote glens, soaring above the mountains.

 Wildcat